ssiegelman15/Quality-ReadMe-Generator/README.md

 ## Usage

-Run npm install in your terminal to install inquirer.
+Run npm i in your terminal to install the inquirer package.
 To start the app, run node index.js in your terminal.

 ## Contributing